hey-romy/hey-romy/README.md

-- 👋 Hi, I’m @hey-romy, I'm a Product Designer from Brazil
+- 👋 Hi, I’m @hey-romy, I'm a Product Designer from Brazil.
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning more about coding.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working on my portfolio, using Notion + Github + Vercel.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking constructive feedback!
+I am not a developer, so my code my not always be perfect.
-- 📫 How to reach me ...
+- 📫 Feel free to reach me on LinkedIn!

 <!---
 hey-romy/hey-romy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.